Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-other-states.md

 ```

 This will make all strong and italic elements in a div pink.
-However, we can leverage the `:is` selector to make this a bit more cleaner.
+However, we can leverage the `:is` selector to make this a bit cleaner.

 ```css
 div :is(strong, i) {